vippsas/vipps-developers/settlements/README.md

 # Availability

+Settlements are created every day, but only as long as the balance is positive.

+In other words, if the balance for a day is zero (e.g. due to lack of transaction) or negative (e.g. due to refunds), a settlement will not be created until the balance becomes positive.
+This means that a settlement report may in some cases include transactions spanning several days back in time.

 Settlement reports are available by 12:00 noon.
-The reports are generated around 01-03 at night, but may be delayed due to technical changes, maintenance in various systems, etc.
+The reports are generated around 01:00-03:00 at night, but may be delayed due to technical changes, maintenance in various systems, etc.

 **Please note:** There will be no settlement reports for dates without completed